-- There is two elements in negotiating — negotiation goal and negotiation relationship.
+- There are two elements in negotiating — negotiation goal and negotiation relationship.
 The strategy expert knows one of the two will be damaged — at least for a while.
-Parents fear that the relationship will be damaged permanently, which is why they often buckle at negotiations and therefore makes them bad negotiators.
-When you want to strategize, you have to accept: you either temporarily lose sight of your goal or your child.
+Parents fear that the relationship will be damaged permanently, which is why they often buckle at negotiations, making them bad negotiators.
+When you want to strategize, you have to accept that you either temporarily lose sight of your goal or your child.

-- And very important: when negotiating, don’t shoot your bolt all at once.
-When you as a negotiation partner start to list all the arguments you have got, you lose any kind of authority.
+- A very important tip: when negotiating, don’t shoot your wad all at once.
+If you start to list all your arguments you lose all authority.
 As soon as you start justifying yourself in negotiations, it’s over.
-It is way more constructive to build a joint basis for negotiation and to approach you requirements from there.
+It is way more constructive to build a joint basis for negotiations and to approach you requirements from there.

 Got it Mr. Schranner, but what about maths?